 Assistant Professor and Assistant Clerkship Director

-Fellowship, Child Psychiatry, University of Miami Leonard M. Miller School of Medicine/ Jackson Memorial Hospital, Miami, Florida
+Fellowship, Child Psychiatry, University of Miami Leonard M. Miller School of Medicine/ Jackson Memorial Hospital, Miami, FL

-Residency, General Psychiatry, University of Miami Leonard M. Miller School of Medicine/ Jackson Memorial Hospital, Miami, Florida
+Residency, General Psychiatry, University of Miami Leonard M. Miller School of Medicine/ Jackson Memorial Hospital, Miami, FL

-Doctor of Medicine, University of Miami Miller School of Medicine, Miami, Florida
+Doctor of Medicine, University of Miami Miller School of Medicine, Miami, FL

-Bachelor of Science in Chemistry, Summa Cum Laude, Florida International University, Miami, Florida
+Bachelor of Science in Chemistry, Summa Cum Laude, Florida International University, Miami, FL

 - Outstanding Teaching in a Clinical Setting Award, Florida International University Herbert Wertheim College of Medicine – 2017 to 2018